nabeelvalley/docs/src/content/blog/2022/14-12/rss-podcast-app-design.md

 ---
+published: true
+title: Podcast and RSS Reader App Design
+subtitle: 14 December 2022
+description: A design study in building an RSS and Podcasting App in Figma with light and dark mode
+---

+---
 title: Podcast and RSS Reader App Design
 subtitle: 14 December 2022
 description: A design study in building an RSS and Podcasting App in Figma with light and dark mode